FIBROMYALGIA AND DISABILITY BENEFITS

 WHAT WILL IT COST YOU IF YOU DON’T HIRE THE RIGHT LAWYER?

 What will it cost you if you don’t hire a lawyer with the legal experience to win your benefits?
 For example, if you win benefits for fibromyalgia at 50 years old, then you win SSD benefits for the next 17 years.
-SSD benefits cease at age 67.
-67 is full retirement age.
+SSD benefits cease at age 67, which is full retirement age.
 You may also win two of years of past due benefits.
-Therefore, when you apply for SSD benefits at the age of 50 years old, is 19 years of SSD payments.
+Therefore, when you apply for SSDI benefits at the age of 50 years old it is 19 years of payments.

 Nineteen years is is 228 months.
 At $1200 a month (which is a lower than average monthly benefit amount), that is $273,600.
 Additionally, you will win a higher retirement benefit after the age of 67.
 Let’s say the average higher retirement benefit is $300 a month and you live to be 90 years old.
 That is another $82,800.